CalCOFI/rCRUX/README.md

 **Note:** Blast databases and the taxonomic assignment databases (accessionTaxa.sql) can be stored on external hard drive.
 It increases run time, but is a good option if computer storage capacity is limited.

-There are two options to generate seeds for the database generating blast step [rCRUX::blast_seeds_local()] [rCRUX::blast_seeds_remote()].
+There are two options to generate seeds for the database generating blast step blast_seeds_local() or blast_seeds_remote().
 The local option is slower, however it is not subject to the memory limitations of using the NCBI primer_blast API.
 The local option is recommended if the user is building a large database, wants to include any taxid in the search, and has many degenerate sites in their primer set.

-### get_seeds_local()
+## get_seeds_local()

 This example uses default parameters, with the exception of evalue, to minimize run time.